 the same hormone that is released when we make love, arguably a great stress

 reliever and a promoter of peace for couples.
-A lovely consequence: welcome, baby, some 36+ weeks later!
+A lovely consequence of making love when the timing is right: welcome, baby, some 36+ weeks later!

 In addition to being the “love” hormome, oxytocin is also produced in great